ChrisLegaxy/Atlassian/README.md

 # Atlassian

-This is a test to design, to make a home page from www.atlassian.com to be nearly identical as possible only using HTML, CSS
+This is a test to design, to make a home page from www.atlassian.com to be nearly identical as possible only using <b> HTML, CSS </b>

 ### Current Status of The Development